Exclusive: Trump to add China's SMIC and CNOOC to defense blacklist - sources

 WASHINGTON (Reuters) - The Trump administration is poised to add China’s top chipmaker SMIC and national offshore oil and gas producer CNOOC to a blacklist of alleged Chinese military companies, according to a document and sources, curbing their access to U.S. investors and escalating tensions with Beijing weeks before President-elect Joe Biden takes office.

-Reuters reported earlier this month that the Department of Defense was planning to designate four more Chinese companies as owned or controlled by the Chinese military, bringing the number of Chinese companies affected to 35.
+Reuters reported earlier this month that the Department of Defense (DOD) was planning to designate four more Chinese companies as owned or controlled by the Chinese military, bringing the number of Chinese companies affected to 35.
+A recent executive order issued by President Donald Trump would prevent U.S. investors from buying securities of the listed firms starting late next year.

 It was not immediately clear when the new tranche, would be published in the Federal Register.
 But the list comprises China Construction Technology Co Ltd and China International Engineering Consulting Corp, in addition to Semiconductor Manufacturing International Corp (SMIC) and China National Offshore Oil Corp (CNOOC), according to the document and three sources.

+SMIC said it continued “to engage constructively and openly with the U.S. government” and that its products and services were solely for civilian and commercial use.
+“The Company has no relationship with the Chinese military and does not manufacture for any military end-users or end-uses.”

-The Defense Department (DOD) did not respond to a request for comment.
+The DOD, the Chinese embassy in Washington and CNOOC did not immediately respond to requests for comment.

+SMIC, which relies heavily on equipment from U.S. suppliers, was already in Washington’s crosshairs.
+In September, the U.S. Commerce Department informed some firms that they need to obtain a license before supplying goods and services to SMIC after concluding there was an “unacceptable risk” that equipment supplied to it could be used for military purposes.

-The move, coupled with similar policies, is seen as seeking to cement outgoing Republican President Donald Trump’s tough-on-China legacy and to box incoming Democrat Biden into hardline positions on Beijing amid bipartisan anti-China sentiment in Congress.
+The upcoming move, coupled with similar policies, is seen as seeking to cement outgoing Republican President Donald Trump’s tough-on-China legacy and to box incoming Democrat Biden into hardline positions on Beijing amid bipartisan anti-China sentiment in Congress.
+The Biden campaign declined to comment.

 The list is also part of a broader effort by Washington to target what it sees as Beijing’s efforts to enlist corporations to harness emerging civilian technologies for military purposes.